huggingface/hub-docs/docs/hub/model-cards.md

 Each model page lists all the model's tags in the page header, below the model name.
 These are primarily computed from the model card metadata, although some are added automatically, as described in [Creating a Widget](./models-widgets#creating-a-widget).

+### Can I add custom tags to my model?

+Yes, you can add custom tags to your model by adding them to the `tags` field in the model card metadata.
+The metadata UI will suggest some popular tags, but you can add any tag you want.
+For example, you could indicate that your model is focused on finance by adding a `finance` tag.

+### How can I indicate that my model is not suitable for all audiences

+You can add a `not-for-all-audience` tag to your model card metadata.
+When this tag is present, a message will be displayed on the model page indicating that the model is not for all audiences.
+Users can click through this message to view the model card.

 ### Can I write LaTeX in my model card?

 Yes!
 The Hub uses the [KaTeX](https://katex.org/) math typesetting library to render math formulas server-side before parsing the Markdown.